-Join Doug Rose for an in-depth discussion in this video Running the meeting, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Running the meeting, part of Project Management Foundations: Communication.

 I once worked for an organization that spent hours in meetings.
 One day I was in a meeting where the presenter immediately started on their slides.
 Everyone took out their notebooks and started checking their e-mail.
 The presenter never asked for questions and just showed her charts.
 After about 15 minutes the organizer came into the room and apologized for being late.
 She asked the presenter what she was doing.
 She said she was going through the new marketing material.
 The organizer said the marketing meeting was down the hall.
 The presenter looked a little embarrassed, quietly left and closed her computer.

 But the real embarrassment were the people who were listening to the meeting.
 No one noticed that she was presenting material for another meeting.
 This might sound strange but it's true that many times people are in meetings and they don't know why they're there.
 You job as a meeting organizer is to create a clear purpose for your meeting.
 Everyone should know why they're there.
 If you hold efficient meetings people will pay attention and know how to contribute.
 You can organize your meetings with sleek efficiency using the SHARKS approach.

 The SHARKS approach is: S, state the agenda before you start your meeting.
 H, hijackers will be at your meeting, so watch out.
 A, adding relevant information is the key to a good meeting.
 R, repeat the agenda at the end of the meeting.
 K, keep the meeting small and short.
 S, scheduling should be outside the meeting.
 Let's start with S, state the agenda at the beginning of the meeting.